Reviews You Can Rely On

 Analysis and Test Results

 Camping mattresses are generally several steps higher on the comfort scale than the typical sleeping pad.
 The preferred sleeping pads for backpacking are lightweight and pack down into very small bundles, providing just enough padding to help you sleep.
 The mattresses in this review are designed for maximum comfort.
 If you are only carrying it from the car to the tent, why settle for a thin mattress?
-Nothing beats a good night's sleep except a good night of sleep in the outdoors.
+Nothing beats a good night's sleep except a good night's sleep outdoors.
 Many of these options are the pinnacle of inflatable luxury that will have you looking forward to bedtime as much as you do your daytime adventuring.

 What's the Best Value?